FedericoPonzi/BillionTriplesDataset/report/README.md

         }
     }

-## Appendix B: Jobs chaining
+## Appendix C: Jobs chaining
 It was strange to me, to not find some straightforward/predefined way to chain multiple jobs.
-In order to achive this, I've developed a simple class `ponzi.federico.bdc.utils.JobsChainer` which lets me chain multiple jobs by using the output of the former, as an input for the latter.
+In order to achive this, I've created a simple class `ponzi.federico.bdc.utils.JobsChainer` which lets me chain multiple jobs by using the output of the former, as an input for the latter.

 It has a path for the input, a path for the output and a variable length number of jobs to chain.
 Chaining and running chained jobs is a simple as this:

     JobsChainer j = new JobsChainer(inputPath, outputPath, job, job2, job3, job4);